-NS210 : Tanker Operations -- This course meets the USCG formal education requirements for Dangerous Liquid Cargo Person In Charge (PIC) (46cfr 13.209) and Tankerman Engineer (46 cfr 13.509).
-Successful completion of this course will lead to the issuance of the Dangerous Liquid Cargo Certificate and credited with 2 load & 2 discharge toward the Tankerman PIC endorsement.
+Successful completion of this course will lead to the issuance of the Dangerous Liquid Cargo Certificate and credited with 2 loads & 2 discharges toward the Tankerman PIC endorsement.
 The presentations will highlight areas of principal concern to the junior officers, especially those necessary to minimize the possibility of accidents and pollution.
-Included are a detailed study of cargo handling procedures, inert gas systems and crude oil washing, and other areas associated with tank vessel operations.
+Included are a detailed study of cargo handling procedures, inert gas systems and crude oil washing, environmental protection, tanker safety practices, and other required topics associated with tank vessel operations.
 Rec.
 3, Lab.
 2, Cr.
 4.

-NS221 : Meteorology -- Basic concepts of meteorology with particular emphasis on marine applications.
+NS221 : Meteorology - Basic concepts of meteorology with particular emphasis on marine applications.
 This includes a study of ocean winds and weather with the plotting and analysis of weather maps, weather routing of ships, and familiarization with the various Weather Bureau publications and services.
 This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Rec.
 3, Cr.
 3.

-NS232 : Marine Systems -- Electrical and mechanical system fundamentals, associated with yachts and small commercial vessels, are examined.
+NS232 : Marine Systems - Electrical and mechanical system fundamentals, associated with yachts and small commercial vessels, are examined.
 These include: DC electrical theory and installation standards, storage batteries, multi-meter use, AC electricity, pumping systems, refrigeration, reverse-osmosis water makers and hydraulics, ABYC standards and CFR requirements are covered.
 The lab explores DC circuits, wiring standards, systems operation, installation and maintenance.
 This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Prerequisite: NS132.
 Rec.
 2, Lab 2, Cr.
 3.

-NS241 : Seamanship -- Seamanship refers to a body of practical knowledge that is essential to creative solutions at sea, as well as to routine shipboard operations.
+NS241 : Seamanship - Seamanship refers to a body of practical knowledge that is essential to creative solutions at sea, as well as to routine shipboard operations.
 Through labs and lectures the student will be acquainted with the information and practical skills associated with rigging, mechanical advantage, deck equipment, hardware, maintenance, and line handling and safety procedures.
 The course includes material appropriate to functioning as an Able Bodied Seaman, as well as to efficiently organizing the work of others.
 This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Prerequisite: NS101.
 Rec.
 2, Lab 2, Cr.
 2.

-NS262 : Navigation Rules -- The International and Inland Rules of the Road for preventing collisions at sea.
+NS262 : Navigation Rules - The International and Inland Rules of the Road for preventing collisions at sea.
 This includes application, definitions, lights and shapes, steering and sailing rules with sound signals for vessels in meeting, crossing, and overtaking situations, and conduct of vessels in restricted visibility.
 Rec.
 3, Cr.
 3.

-NS271 : Terrestrial Navigation I -- An introductory navigation course intended for all students pursuing a license for any tonnage class.
+NS271 : Terrestrial Navigation I - An introductory navigation course intended for all students pursuing a license for any tonnage class.
 The rudiments of navigation are covered in lecture format.
 Topics include: charts, plotting tools and techniques, dead reckoning, gyro and magnetic compasses and their errors, fixes and running fixes, set and drift, tidal and current calculations, navigation publications, and chart correcting and piloting with electronic navigation instruments.
 This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Rec.
 3, Cr.
 3.